emarsden/pg-el/doc/src/about.md

-variant, currently one of `postgresql`, `alloydb`, `cratedb`, `cockroachdb`, `yugabyte`, `questdb`, `greptimedb`, `risingwave`, `immudb`, `timescaledb`, `ydb`, `orioledb`, `xata`, `spanner`, `ivorydb`, `readyset`, `materialize`, `greenplum`, `clickhouse`, `octodb`, `vertica`, `arcadedb`, `polardb`, `agensgraph`.
+variant, currently one of `postgresql`, `alloydb`, `cratedb`, `cockroachdb`, `yugabyte`, `questdb`, `greptimedb`, `risingwave`, `immudb`, `timescaledb`, `ydb`, `orioledb`, `xata`, `spanner`, `ivorydb`, `readyset`, `materialize`, `greenplum`, `clickhouse`, `octodb`, `vertica`, `arcadedb`, `polardb`, `agensgraph`, `datafusion`.
 As an example, the following specializer is already defined to run for AlloyDB variants:

 ```lisp
 ;; Register the OIDs associated with these OmniDB-specific types, so that their types appear in